Muslims in Milwaukee: A Brief History*

 As the number of students in Salam School continued to expand, the need for additional space became critical.
 At first, the school utilized trailers located in the parking lot of the school.
 This was regarded as clumsy and inefficient.
 As a result, the Muslim community decided to expand the existing building by adding new classrooms, a gymnasium, offices and other improvements.
 This project, which cost over $1 million, was completed by 2001.
 Again, the entire project was funded by the generous donations of members of the community.
 In 2008, to again accommodate the continued growth of Salam School, the ISM purchased a 107,000 square foot building and converted about 43,000 square feet into classrooms.
 This building now houses Salam Elementary School.
 Salam School is a thriving school which is accredited by both, the Wisconsin Religious and Independent Schools Association and the prestigious North Central Association (NCA).

-The ISM is currently working on a project to construct a house of worship in Brookfield to meet the needs of the Muslim community in the western suburbs.
+The ISM is currently working on a project to construct a house of worship in Brookfield to meet the needs of the Muslim community in the western suburbs of Milwaukee.
 The ISM West Task Force organized a groundbreaking event with the community on July 12th, 2013.
-The ISM is also interested in expanding its facilities throughout the greater metropolitan area.
+Construction is anticipated to be completed in late October or in November 2014.
+There will be an open house where members of the public will be invited to attend.